What is the NFCC: National Foundation for Credit Counseling

-The NFCC has developed extensive tools and training that allows its member organizations to deliver a high level of financial education and counseling to millions of clients nationwide.
+The NFCC has developed extensive tools and training that allow its member organizations to deliver a high level of financial education and counseling to millions of clients nationwide.

 The NFCC certifies counselors at its member organizations and renews that certification every two years.
 The training is focused on delivering high-quality financial information that will serve the client’s best interests when they make decisions about their personal finances.

 Member agencies of the NFCC work primarily over-the-phone and online with consumers struggling with debt in its many forms.
-The primary services offered by NFCC-sanctioned organizations are help and advice with credit card debt or questions about bankruptcy, housing, student loans and credit reports.
+The vital services offered by NFCC-sanctioned organizations are help and advice with credit card debt or questions about bankruptcy, mortgages, student loans and credit reports.